routetehpacketz/cisco-ip-trace/README.md

 ### Known issues/to-do

+-Option to choose between scanning a single IP or a range

 -Handling for when the target IP *is* a Cisco CDP neighbor; currently the script will end with a `NoneType` error

 -Add support for Cisco Nexus switches with port-channels (just need to work out the command syntax difference)